joeyklee/bc-climate-explorer/examples/create-new-controller/README.md

 ```

 ### Initialization of the ids and the path
-The initialization for the ids and the HTML file path can be found in the `lines 8-10` in the skeleton
+`lines 8-10` of the skeleton will show the initialization for the ids and the HTML file path

 ```javascript
 this.htmlIndexId = 'panel-awesome-index';